little-fish/gcUnicorn/README.md

 =========
 gcUnicorn is an opensource tool for [geocaching.com](https://www.geocaching.com/) platform.
 It is a web application requiring nothing more but [Java JRE](https://www.oracle.com/technetwork/java/javase/downloads/index.html) installed on your machine.

-The web application allows you to search for caches of selected types, within given coordinates and radius.
+The web application allows you to search for caches of selected types within given coordinates and radius.
 Its output contains not only exhaustive cache details, but links to spoiler images, detailed log entries including links to uploaded pictures as well.
 The output is served as GPX file with following schemas applied to it:
 * GPX v1.1
 * Groundspeak v1.0.1
 * Gsak v1.6